ang-zeyu/infisearch/docs/src/tradeoffs.md

 [0     100   250  500   750  1000  2000  3000  4000  5000  6000  7000  8000  9000]
 ```

-Most of the postings list files are well below the default `pl_cache_threshold` of `1048576` bytes, while the select few above it totals roughly `45Mb`.
+Most of the index chunks are well below the default `pl_cache_threshold` of `1048576` bytes, while the select few above it totals roughly `45MB`.
+Therefore, on startup, `45MB` of index chunks are fetched and cached.
+The remaining bulk of index chunks are retrieved on-demand.

 ##### Disabling Positions